jeanamarante/catena/README.md

 Singletons reference object literals, like the append property in CLASS modules.
 If the init or postInit method are declared in a SINGLE module, they will be invoked prior to Main being instantiated.

-Here's a list of properties exposed by catena: (Inside SINGLE modules)
+Here's a list of internal properties exposed by catena (inside SINGLE modules):

 * $isSingle
 * $name